MrIsaar/Novel-Music-App/docs/_xiaodi_logs/Jiang04November2022.md

 Time estimate: 4 hours

-Use http to track sequencer nodes that prepare for binding cannons. <br> Debug to fix new page creation problems.
+Use http to track sequencer nodes that prepare for binding cannons. <br> Debug to fix new page creation problems. <br>
+Update the user guide.

 - Teammates worked with:
   - ...